jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 @sgv proves it is possible to create automated clients that can decide where to store resources.
 In the state we present it here, it is not production ready, but it opens the gate to interesting research.

+== Inter pod updates

+@sgv is resticted to updating a single pod.
+Additional research should go into updates that alter multiple pods.
+Handeling multiple pods is complex as many different decisions are valid.
+In the example of two pods, there is already a multitude of use cases, aech with different considerations.
++ As a pod owner, I want to transfer pictures I have to someone else, so they now own that picture.
+  Note that I am not guaranteed to have write permissions to the other Solid pod.
++ As a pod owner, I want to transfer a token to a pod I do, or do not have write access to.
+  The token should always exists _exactly once_, meaning there is always one person holding the token, and everyone can see who has it.
++ As a pod owner, I want to insert an additional property to an existing resource in someone elses pod.
+  For example, I transferred a picture and forgot to add a description.
++ As a pod owner, I want to delete a property of an existing resource in someone elses pod.
++ As a pod owner, I want to remove a resource in someone elses pod, so I don't see it anymore.
+  Essentially, I want to change my view over the resource.
+  This could be achieved by using the Subweb Specification~@bib:subweb and adding a rule that makes me ignore the "virtually" deleted triple.
++ As a pod owner, I want to remove a resource in someone else's pod, so no one can see it.
+  I might want to send a suggestion in a notification collection of the targetted pod.

+Besides access control problems and how to circomvent them, we also face the problem of backlinks.
+We already suggested the use of an `sgv:moved-to` predicate to prevent links from breaking, but it might be better to discover backlinks and alter them when a resource changes.

 == Other Interfaces

 This work focusses on @ldp exposed through a restful interface.